cladam/choreo/README.md

 #### Lint a test file

-Use the `lint` command to check the syntax and structure of a `.chor` file without executing it.
+Use the `lint` command to both check syntax and semantics of a `.chor` file without executing it.

 ```bash
 # Validate and run linting on the default test.chor file